uhlik/blendmaxwell/readme.md

 changelog:

+* 0.3.4 hair with children particles root uvs (requires blender 2.76), wire export faster and with smaller files, fixes here and there
 * 0.3.3 simplified installation procedure on Mac OS X, pymaxwell is now imported directly from ```/Applications/Maxwell 3```, also fixed some bugs..
 * 0.3.2 Maxwell 3.2 update, includes majority of new features: material priority, saving to psd, reflection and refraction channels, reflectance channel, scatter and grass updates. also wireframe and auto-subdivision export is restored, added basic progress reporting, hair uvs, hair extension material and many more small fixes and tweaks
 * 0.3.1 last version working with Maxwell 3.1: [ddbad692a25c6e6e72d11092d8f063f6ed1d048e](https://github.com/uhlik/blendmaxwell/tree/ddbad692a25c6e6e72d11092d8f063f6ed1d048e)